shashvatshah9/shashvatshah9.github.io/_posts/2023-12-17-influence-functions.md

 References
 1] Ronchetti E. M. Rousseeuw P. J. Hampel F. R. and Stahel.
 Robust Statistics: The Approach Based on Influence Functions.
-Wiley, 1986.
+Wiley, 1986. \
-ON INFLUENCE FUNCTIONS AND ADVERSARIAL TRAINING 7
 [2] Pang Wei Koh and Percy Liang.
-Understanding black-box predictions via influence functions, 2020.
+Understanding black-box predictions via influence functions, 2020.\
 [3] F.R.
 Hampel ̇The Influence Curve and Its Role in Robust Estimation.
-Journal of the American Statistical Associ- ation, 1974
+Journal of the American Statistical Associ- ation, 1974\
 [4] Jia Li and Andrew W. Moore.
 Model selection in kernel based regression using the influence function(special topic on model selection).
 Journal of Machine Learning Research, 9